ida-arbeitszeit/arbeitszeitapp/docs/hosting.rst

 .. py:data:: ALLOWED_OVERDRAW_MEMBER

-   This integer defines how far members can overdraw their account.
+   This integer defines how far members can overdraw their account in hours.
+   ``-1`` means unlimited.

    Default: ``0``